cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 - **method one**:

-    Generate URLs and QR codes using the __Vivo Mini Game__ game packer command
+    Generate URLs and QR codes using the __Vivo Mini Game Packer Commands__.

     ```bash
     # First assign the command line to the qgame directory
     cd E:\workspace\YourProject\build\qgame

     # Generate URL and QR code
     npm run server
     ```